-- 1. Class attendance of the PDC modules is compulsory. - 2.
+- 1. Class attendance of the PDC modules is also compulsory. - 2.
 The PDC is a pre-requisite for the continuation of the BML. - 3.
+The PDC is the final step in the selection process.
 Students will be re-evaluated on completion of the PDC.
 If a student fails two or more PDC modules, he/she will not be admitted to the rest of the BML programme. - 4.
-If an online student fails PDCB1514 or PDCB1524 he/she will not be allowed to continue with his/her online BML studies.
+If a student fails PDCB1514 or PDCB1524 he/she will not be allowed to continue with his/her online BML studies.